pedrodrocha/aurora/README.md

 ___

 > ⚠️ **Project Status**: This project is in its conceptual phase.
-A foundational schema for PostgreSQL exists, but translation capabilities are still being implemented.
+A foundational schema for PostgreSQL exists, and bidirectional translation is being implemented

-For current requirements and implementation planning, see [Bidirectional Translation](./docs/BIDIRECTIONAL_TRANSLATION.md).